 I also like the single-copy-of-each-card deck because it adds another layer of strategy.
 I know that if I have a card, my opponent doesn't and I also need to think about denial tactics for cards I don't want to fall into their hands.

-Because the Spirits and Heroes are so strong, and due to the overall slimmer deck, I think the OE is at its best using one of the drafting variants.
+Because the Spirits and Heroes are so strong, and due to the overall slimmer deck, I think the OE may be at its best using one of the drafting variants.
 This is probably the sharpest evolution of the Omen design, requiring the most skill and providing the most intense battle of the wits.
 I'm not totally in love with either of the drafting options in the rulebook, but I have yet to find something better.
 The OE still plays fine if you just shuffle up and deal, but there will be more luck involved.

 And the art....just amazing.
 The OE shows off the art better than ever before and really makes the old format look pretty shabby in comparison.
 I'd love to see this game done on tarot-sized cards just to get that art bigger.
 Favorite card art: Lady of Grace (gimme a poster!)